oscar-bender-stone/honors-thesis/source/information_systems.typ

   $cal(F)$.
 ]

 Note that the first condition on $cal(F)$ is redundant: reflexivity in $cal(R)$ ensures that each formula can be recognized in polynomial-time.
-Additionally,

 == Information Transformations